-- the financial report of Tissue Therapies Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of their i. performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001; and ii. - the financial report also complies with International Financial Reporting Standards as disclosed in Note 1. b)
+- a) the financial report of Tissue Therapies Limited is in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of their performance for the year ended on that date; and - ii. complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.